 Table 18.
-Recommended Her ended Herbicides for W bicides for Weed Control in Peanuts Preplant Incorporated Weed Problem Product Per Acre Remarks Spurred anoda, pigweeds, prickly sida, vealvetleaf, yellow nutsedge, purple nutsedge Imazethapyr 0.063 lb Pursuit 2EC 4.0 oz May be applied and uniformly incorporated 1-2 inches deep prior to planting or applied to soil surface after planting.
+Recomm Table 18.
+Recommended Herbicides for Weed Control in Peanuts ed Control in Peanuts Preplant Incorporated Weed Problem Product Per Acre Remarks Spurred anoda, pigweeds, prickly sida, vealvetleaf, yellow nutsedge, purple nutsedge Imazethapyr 0.063 lb Pursuit 2EC 4.0 oz May be applied and uniformly incorporated 1-2 inches deep prior to planting or applied to soil surface after planting.
 A sequential application may be used with 1/2 rate applied PPI and 1/2 rate applied either at ground crack or early postemergence.
 Soil incorporated treatments may be tank mixed with Prowl, Sonalan, Dual Magnum, Outlook, or Strongarm.
 Do not apply more than 4.0 oz Pursuit total for all application methods.
 Preemergence Yellow and purple nutsedges, many broadleaf weeds Imazethapyr 0.063 lb Pursuit 2EC 4.0 oz Apply after planting and preferably before emergence of weeds.
 May be tank mixed with Dual Magnum, Outlook, or Strongarm.
 Preemergence application of Pursuit has been less consistent in weed control than either soil incorporated or split (PPI + PRE) application.
 Broadleaf weeds and suppression of nutsedges Diclosulam 0.024 lb Strongarm 84WDG 0.45 oz Apply after planting but prior to crop or weed emergence.
 May be tank mixed with other herbicides registered for preemergence application.
 Be aware of rotational intervals until follow crops can be planted.